- our blog

 You are unemployed

-If you are unemployed and do not have a stable source of income, there is a risk that you may not be able to repay your loan.
-So money lenders may decide not to approve your application.
+If you are unemployed and do not have a stable source of income, there is a risk that you may be unfit to repay your loan.
+So, money lenders may decide not to approve your application.

 7